appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Server-side-filtering-table.md

 Follow these steps to configure the Select widget to display fetched data, and implement server-side filtering:

-* Set the Select widget's **onOptionChange** event to execute the fetch query.
+* Set the Select widget's [**onOptionChange**](/reference/widgets/select#onoptionchange) event to execute the fetch query.
 Make sure that the fetch query is connected to the Table widget.

-* Update the **Default selected value** property to align with the value provided by the option.
+* Update the [**Default selected value**](/reference/widgets/select#default-selected-value-string) property to align with the value provided by the option.

+After completing these steps, you can use the Select widget to filter data and display the filtered results in the Table widget.

+Check out this sample app for [Server Side Filtering](https://app.appsmith.com/applications/61fbdf232cd3d95ca414b805/pages/61fbdf232cd3d95ca414b808?_gl=1*msr6dt*_ga*MTg0NzgzMjE2LjE2NjE3NTIyMzM.*_ga_D1VS24CQXE*MTY5NTk3MzA0Ni4zNjAuMS4xNjk1OTc0MjE0LjAuMC4w).